Aggression and Behavior in Autism

 - Erupting 12-year molars or wisdom teeth pain.

-School is a common place for challenging behaviors to occur.
+Undoubtedly, school is a common place for challenging behaviors to occur.
 As defined by federal law (IDEA), schools are required to evaluate and develop a plan to address problem behaviors.
-Parents have an essential role in the IEP process.
-They should be actively involved in any meetings discussing a child's behavior.
+As a result, parents have an essential role in the IEP process.
+Subsequently, they should be actively involved in any meetings discussing a child’s behavior.

 - IEP teams can perform a Functional Behavior Assessment (FBA) to determine the function of the behavior.